Payments To Be Made In Order To Take The LSAT

 - Test center change- $35

-- Test date change- $68 (test date changes are possible with a deadline, which will be mentioned in the website alongside the registration deadlines)
+- Test date change- $68 (date changes are possible with a deadline, which will be mentioned in the website alongside the registration deadlines)

 - Handscoring- $42

-- Score report from a test taken at an earlier date- $42
+- Score report from an exam taken at an earlier date- $42

 - Law school reports- $16 (gives you a general idea of the grades and rankings of law schools)